microsoft/rnx-kit/packages/template/README.md

 ## Motivation

-We tend to add new packages to the monorepo without any clear guidelines; this wants to start introducing something in that direction.
+We want new packages to follow an existing set of patterns and guidelines; via this package, we can enforce easily allow new folders to stick to at least a common starting point.

 ## Usage